-How Many Times Can You Take the LSAT?
+How Many Times Can You Take the LSAT in 2019?

 How many times can you take the LSAT?
 Believe it or not, the answer to this question has changed dramatically since September, 2017.
 Before this date, you used to be able to take the LSAT a total of 3 times.
 But since September, 2017, the amount of times you can retake the LSAT is unlimited!
 Talk about a big sigh of relief, am I right?!